-The College is an eligible institution for various funding sources including Federal Student Aid such as Direct Loans (PLUS, Unsubsidized, Subsidized), Federal Pell Grants.
+The College is an eligible institution for various funding sources including Federal Student Aid such as Direct Loans (PLUS, Unsubsidized, Subsidized), Federal Pell Grants, Federal Supplemental Educational Opportunity Grant, Oklahoma Tuition Aid Grant, Oklahoma Tuition Equalization Grant, and Oklahoma Higher Learning Access Program (Oklahoma's Promise).
 Financial Aid is available to those who qualify.
 Additional funding for students may come from Institutional Scholarships, Workforce Oklahoma, Vocational Rehabilitation, and Bureau of Indian Affairs.
-Furthermore; the College is approved for Veteran's Education.
+Furthermore; the College is approved for Veteran's Education benefits.
 For those using Direct Loan Borrower Services and have questions or need assistance with monthly payment; contact Direct Loans at 1-888-877-7658 or visit the website at www.direct.ed.gov to get more information on deferment, forbearance, consolidation, payment plans, interest rates, and loan calculators.